 Get Credit!
 Some schools, districts, and organizations allow credit for listening to podcasts.
 Whether they do or don’t, to get the most out of listening you can use this Podcast PD Template Hyperdoc.
 Just make a copy and adapt it for your use or print it.
 If you don’t have Google Docs, just use this PDF.

-Dr Eric Rossen – Bio
+Dr. Eric Rossen – Bio as Submitted

 Dr. Eric Rossen is a Nationally Certified School Psychologist, a licensed psychologist in Maryland, and a credentialed National Register Health Service psychologist.